-□ 1.
-Install the rudder servo centered in the rudder pullpull servo tray.
-Drill through the servo mounting holes with a 1/16" [1.6mm] drill bit.
-Remove the servo from the servo opening.
-Install and then remove a servo mounting screw into each of the holes you have drilled.
+☐ 1.
+Install and then remove a servo mounting screw into each of the holes in the rudder servo bay.
 Apply a drop of thin CA into the holes to harden the threads.
-Once the glue has hardened install the servo into the servo opening using the 2 x 7 x 9mm servo retaining plates.
-Center the servo, and then install a servo arm as shown.
+Once the glue has hardened, install the servo into the servo opening using the hardware included with your servo and two of the black servo mounting plates.
+Center the servo.
+Then install a servo arm as shown.